Save St. George Island Beaches

 The previous HOA Board understood that beach loss was a problem for everyone and started to address the problem—but a small group of homeowners didn’t want to pay for beach repairs and took over the board by convincing others to ignore the issue, too.

-The HOA has spent more than $300k of our community’s dollars trying to delay the judge from reviewing the documents—all while spreading disinformation on the legal action and those involved.
+The HOA has spent more than $300k of our community’s dollars trying to delay the judge from reviewing the documents.

 Why It Matters—And What’s Next

-The HOA has failed in its obligation to maintain the beach easement, and all homeowners have lost the shared beach area.
-This will negatively impact off-beach property values, rent rates, and ultimately, the HOA itself.
+The HOA has failed to maintain the beach easement, and now that easement is underwater, meaning many homeowners have no access to the beach.
+This hurts property values, rental income, and ultimately, the health of our entire community.